How can I switch back to the cloud after using local?

 To restore a machine to reporting metrics to our cloud hosted solution, run

-Nope, wandb/local can run in air gapped environments.
-The only requirement is that the machines that train your models on can connect to this server over the network.
+Does my server need a connection to the internet?
+No internet connection needed.
+W&B Local can run in air gapped environments.
+The only requirement is that the machines that train your models on can connect to the server hosting your W&B instance, so that data can be sync'd to your self-hosted dashboard.

 The default docker image runs MySQL and Minio inside of the container and writes all data in sub folders of

 /vol .
 You can configure external MySQL and Object Storage by getting a license.
 Email [email protected] for more details.